RetypeOS/axes/TECHNICAL.md

 - **Layered Cache:** `axes` does not have a single monolithic cache but a cache for every `axes.toml` in the project hierarchy.
 This improves granularity and reduces invalidation: a change in `my-app/api/axes.toml` only invalidates the `api` cache, not `my-app` or `global`.
 - **Cache Management:** The command `axes <ctx> _cache clear` invalidates a specific layer's cache by deleting its `config_hash` and `cache_dir` from the `GlobalIndex`.
 The next time that layer is needed, a recompilation is forced.
 A future `axes cache gc` command will be responsible for cleaning up binary cache files from disk that are no longer referenced by any project in the `GlobalIndex`.

+### 3.5.
+On-Disk Cache Optimization: LZ4 Compression

+To minimize disk footprint and reduce I/O latency, particularly in large projects, the binary cache files (`.bin`) are compressed on-the-fly.

+- **Algorithm:** `axes` uses **LZ4**, a compression algorithm renowned for its exceptional decompression speed (often measured in GB/s).
+This choice is deliberate: it prioritizes minimal overhead on the "hot path" (cache hits).
+- **Implementation:** The raw, `bincode`-serialized AST is passed through the `lz4_flex` crate for compression before being written to disk, and decompressed upon reading.

+#### **Architectural Trade-off and Results**

+This strategy introduces a minimal CPU cost for decompression during a cache hit.
+However, extensive benchmarks have validated this decision as a significant net positive:

+- **Massive Size Reduction:** Cache files are consistently reduced in size by **~75-80%**.
+In stress tests, a 5.8 MB uncompressed cache file becomes a mere 1.3 MB.
+- **Negligible Performance Impact:** The performance overhead from CPU-bound decompression is trivial, typically in the range of **1-2% (~3 ms)** in the most extreme stress test scenarios.
+On I/O-bound systems, the smaller file size can lead to a net performance *gain*.

+This optimization makes the `axes` cache system not only fast to read but also highly efficient in its use of disk space, making it practical to share the cache directly in version control.

 ## 4. Additional Optimizations and Performance Conclusions

 Beyond the three architectural pillars, `axes` implements a series of micro-architectural optimizations to minimize latency in every operation.